 For the kids whose worries are more extreme and pervasive, their quality of life can be impacted.
-Invitations to birthday parties can trigger anxiety, so reading kids' books about sleepovers and slumber parties may be helpful in alleviating fear of separation or sleeping away from home.
+Invitations to birthday parties can trigger anxiety, so reading books about sleepovers may be helpful in alleviating fear of separation or sleeping away from home.
 This is especially true when anxiety levels are disproportionately high relative to the circumstance.

 Children with overactive imaginations can feel crippled by anxious thoughts.
-This is especially the case for little ones returning to school, so reading children's books about first day of school will reduce overwhelming worry.
-They expect worst possible scenarios will occur around every corner.
-Reading children's books about anxiety is an effective way to help a little one learn to handle their worries.
+This is especially the case for little ones returning to school who expect worst possible scenarios around every corner.
+Reading children's books is an effective way to help a little one learn to handle their worries.